cvs-health/testaro/README.md

 Testaro (Esperanto for “collection of tests”) is a collection of web accessibility tests.

 Testaro is derived from [Autotest](https://github.com/jrpool/autotest).
+Autotest contains additional tests not included in Testaro.
+Those additional tests are inspection-oriented: They output results intended to be inspected by the user.
+The tests in Testaro are automation-oriented: They output results intended to be further processed programmatically.

 ## System requirements